damiha/Tiny-Chess-Engine/Readme.md

 # Minimax Chess Engine

-## a minimalistic chess engine in Java written in less than 24 hours

 What is implemented:

 - chess with all standard rules (including en passant, draw by 3-fold repetition, 50-move rule, draw by insufficient material)